The Best Fountain Pens For Calligraphy (2026)

 Filling System: International size Cartridge/Converter - cartridges included, converter sold separately

-Nib: Stainless steel nibs
+Nib: #5 size stainless steel calligraphy stub nibs

 5) Pilot Parallel